Super-long/miniob/sqltest.md

 select * from test1,test2;

 select * from test1 INNER JOIN test2 ON test1.in1 = test2.in2;
+select * from test1 INNER JOIN test2 ON test1.in1 = test2.in2 INNER JOIN test3 ON test1.ch1 = test3.ch3;

-select * from test1 INNER JOIN test2 ON test1.in1 = test2.in2 INNER JOIN test3 ON test1.in1 = test3.in3;
+select * from test1 INNER JOIN test2 ON test1.in1 = test2.in2 INNER JOIN test3 ON test1.ch1 = test3.ch3 INNER JOIN test4 ON test1.ch1 = test4.ch4;